krooth/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c: is c program that outputs a text  using "puts" function.
 5-prinf.c: is c program that ouputs a text using the printf function.
 6-size.c: is c program that outputs the size of type on the computer.
+100-intel is c program that outputs assembly code in intel syntax.
+101-qoute.c is c program that prints a string to stderr of the OS.